This premier real estate firm is ramping up its efforts to support agents in meeting the needs of clients

 It will also work with a separate team, known as the Special Sales Force, which focuses on agent engagement and talent development.

-OTT is now gearing up to launch its consumer empowerment programme (CEP) in the coming months.
+OTT is now gearing up to launch its Consumer Empowerment Programme (CEP).
 More details will be announced at a later date.

 Mr Yio, who is in charge of the programme, says: “CEP seeks to help members of the public better understand how to profile their own property assets and portfolio.